michael1011/BackPacks/README.md

 You can create as many backpacks as you want and every backpack is customizable.
 Set the name, lore (description), material and the crafting recipe.
 If its a backpack of the type 'normal' it's also possible to set the slots of it.
 You can find a sample configuration [here](https://github.com/michael1011/BackPacks/blob/master/src/main/resources/config.yml).

-Read about permissions and commands [here](https://github.com/michael1011/BackPacks/wiki/).
+Read more about the configuration [here](https://github.com/michael1011/BackPacks/wiki/).